patriickoo/eudyptula/README.md

 The task, in specifics is:

-  - Take the kernel module you wrote for task 01, and modify it to be create a debugfs subdirectory called "eudyptula".
+  - Take the kernel module you wrote for task 01, and modify it to create a debugfs subdirectory called "eudyptula".
 In that directory, create 3 virtual files called "id", "jiffies", and "foo".
   - The file "id" operates just like it did for example 06, use the same